Jetpack Manage allows you to manage your self-hosted WordPress sites and your WordPress.com sites from a single dashboard on WordPress.com.

 You can see at a glance which of your sites has updates available based upon the yellow update icon as shown.
 Let’s look into what we can do for your Jetpack sites from this new interface.

-Now that you’ve enabled site management for your Jetpack site, you can update and manage your plugins, see your site’s stats, and even post to your Jetpack site all from one page.
+Thanks to Jetpack Manage, you can update and manage your plugins, see your site’s stats, and even post to your Jetpack site all from one page.
 Visit your My Sites page (while logged into your WordPress.com user account) to see all of your WordPress.com and Jetpack connected sites.

 To manage your plugins, choose your site from your list of sites in the site picker.
 Then, scroll down to the Configuration section and select Plugins.